The Best Small Business Loans in 2021: Boost Your Company Quickly

 Equipment loans cons:

 This isn’t technically a loan.
 Here, the lending company gives you cash in advance, in exchange for a percentage of your daily credit card and debit card sales.
-So, instead of making monthly payments, you simply let the company have a percentage of your sales.
+So, instead of making monthly payments, you simply let the lender have a percentage of your sales.

 Quick business loans like this are great for people with bad credit who can’t get any other kind of loan.
-If you’re just starting out, if you have little or no collateral, and generally have trouble meeting eligibility standards with companies, this could be the solution.
+If you’re just starting out, have little or no collateral, and generally have trouble meeting eligibility standards with companies, this could be the solution.
 However, keep this in mind — these loans are expensive.
 Borrowing costs can rise to 350% in some cases.
 These loans are usually approved very quickly, so this is the kind of solution you can use in a pinch.

 Merchant cash advances pros: